Number of pieces allowed (international and domestic)

 - Liquid cosmetics or any other items of similar consistency

-Please check local regulations before you pack your hand baggage.
+- It is also advisable to check the local regulations of the country you are travelling to and from before you pack your hand baggage.

-Passengers cannot take the kirpan as hand baggage or on their person on any international or domestic flights operating from an international terminal security hold area.
+You cannot however carry a kirpan on you or as carry-on baggage while travelling on any international or domestic flights operating from an international terminal's Security Hold Area (SHA).

-- Passengers can carry battery cells in their hand baggage for any electrical or electronic items.
+- You can carry battery cells for any electrical or electronic items as hand baggage.

 - Spare or loose batteries, including lithium-ion ones for portable electronic devices, must be carried in hand baggage only.